Code-Platoon-Curriculum/curriculum/11-DS-Algorithms/09-binary-trees/README.md

 ## ELO's (Enabling Learning Objectives)

-- Different Kinds of Trees
-- Explain and identify subtrees
+- Understand different types of binary trees and their properties
-- Understand what makes a binary tree special
+- Implement a simple binary tree in Python
-- Explain the difference between a Binary Tree and a Binary Search Tree (BST)
+- Understand the fundamentals of binary search trees (BSTs)
-- Explain common use-cases for binary trees
+- Implement search algorithms for binary search trees
-- Explain the difference between breadth-first and depth-first traversal of a BST
-- Implement a binary search tree
+- Understand the time complexity of binary tree operations
-- Implement depth-first traversal
-- IMplement breadth-first traversal
-- Implement in-order, pre-order, and post-order traversal